MANHATTAN, NYC, SOCIAL SKILLS THERAPY

-Preschool groups learn through play and activity based learning.
+Preschool groups learn through play and activity-based learning.
 Groups focus on whole body listening, noticing and interpreting other people’s actions, being in a group, working together, and improving play skills.
 Preschoolers practice identifying feelings and thoughts in themselves and others.
-These are all necessary skills for attending school and establishing peer relationships.
+These are all necessary skills for attending school, particularly in establishing peer interactions and relationships.

 - School Age

-From early elementary and older, the groups cover topics such as: conversing with peers, adults, teachers, understanding indirect language, noticing expected and unexpected behaviors, identifying context clues to interpret how people are feeling and what they might be thinking, identifying the gravity of a problem and the size of a reaction, differentiating between an emotional and a technical response.
-These are invaluable skills for navigating increasingly complex social interactions, as students grow.
+From early elementary and older, the groups cover topics such as: conversation with peers, adults, teachers, understanding indirect language, noticing expected and unexpected behaviors, identifying context clues to interpret how people are feeling and what they might be thinking, identifying the gravity of a problem and the size of a reaction, differentiating between an emotional and a technical response.
+These are invaluable skills to successfully navigate increasingly complex social interactions and improve social behavior as children grow.